Monu91-ai/Monu-RL-midterm-project/README.md

 # 6. Final Result

-In the beginning, the bird starts with no expereince, hence it gradually learns to stay alive and navigate through the pipes.
+In the beginning, the bird starts with no experience, so it gradually learns to stay alive and navigate through the pipes.
 As expected, the scores in the early generations are relatively low across all learning rates due to the bird’s lack of experience.

 Over time, the bird improves its performance: